dwalintukan/kanban-exercise/README.md

 5. Have a `Form` to be able to add a new Task.
 When inserting a new Task, it should appear in the `backlog`.

+6. Store the state of the Tasks in a `Redux Store`, or whatever Memory Store of your choosing.

 ## FontAwesome Icons

 Search icons here: